 - Do their everyday activities

-Anesthesia (medication to make you sleepy), medications, and an unfamiliar environment can make your child feel confused.
+Anesthesia (medication to make you sleep during surgery), medications, and an unfamiliar setting can make your child feel confused.
 It can also be hard for them to keep track of the time or where they are.
-Talk to your child about being in the hospital, what the date and time of day are, and what the nurses, doctors, and therapists are in the room to do.
+Talk with your child about being in the hospital.
+Let them know what the date and time of day are.
+Let them know what the nurses, doctors, and therapists are in the room to do.

-Keep the shades up and lights on during the daytime.
-Turn the lights off at night to help encourage a routine sleep schedule.
+Keep the window shades up and the lights on in the hospital room during the daytime.
+Turn the lights off at night to help your child keep a routine sleep schedule.

 It’s important for your child to walk around after surgery.
-Walking every 2 hours is a good goal.
+If your child is old enough to walk, having them walk every 2 hours is a good goal.
 This will help prevent blood clots in their legs, improve their strength, and reduce the length of their hospital stay.
-Your child’s nurses and therapists will help them with sitting up and getting out of bed within 24 hours after surgery.
+Your child’s nurses, therapists, or both will help them with sitting up and getting out of bed within 24 hours after surgery.

-Taking deep breaths can sometimes be painful after surgery because of incisions (surgical cuts) in your chest or abdomen (belly).
-To help improve your child’s breathing, their therapist and nurse will practice deep breathing exercises with them by blowing bubbles and using an incentive spirometer (see Figure 3).
-An incentive spirometer is used to help expand your lungs and prevent pneumonia.
-For more information, ask your nurse for the resource How to Use Your Incentive Spirometer or you can search for it on www.mskcc.org/pe.Back to top
+Taking deep breaths can sometimes be painful after surgery because of incisions (surgical cuts) in your child’s chest or abdomen (belly).
+To help improve your child’s breathing, their nurse, therapist, or both will practice deep breathing exercises with them.
+They’ll do this by blowing bubbles and using an incentive spirometer (see Figure 3).
+Using an incentive spirometer helps expand your child’s lungs and keeps them from getting pneumonia (lung infection).